eyes and hour

 You can even find this drink popping up at some local coffee shops in trendier cities like Tokyo, L.A., and soon to be in your innovative kitchen.

-Visually and for your palette, it's better to make it as a layered drink.
+Visually and for your palate, it's better to make it as a layered drink.
 If you add matcha directly to black coffee or espresso, it can turn out to look like swamp water.
 You could add some tapioca bubbles to look like tadpole eggs.
-Or not.
+(But maybe don't.)

 This recipe is for the iced version of a matcha coffee, with milk or your favorite non-dairy milk.

-If you'd prefer a more classic planted-based matcha latte, you can make these extra creamy matcha lattes with coconut milk.
+If you'd prefer a more classic plant-based matcha latte, you can make these extra creamy matcha lattes with coconut milk.

 The fancy-looking drink is also known as matcha espresso, dirty matcha latte, or camo latte.
 It's a three-layered drink made with coffee, matcha, and milk.
 Typically, it's served unmixed with three distinct layers.
 Usually, the matcha layer is at the bottom.